MrEdWoods/ARCframework-OpenAcademicEdition/docs/ARC-Framework-Protocol_Human-AI-Contextualization 052125-5.md

 Overgeneralized Framing

-Summarize ethics of AI
+Summarize the ethics of AI

-Add domain/role: As a bioethicist
+Add domain/role: As a bioethicist.

 **Registry as Governance Mechanism**

 The Risk Registry supports traceability, reproducibility, and institutional compliance by maintaining a transparent log of known system risks and their epistemic consequences.
-It also serves as a pedagogical toolenabling ARC users to learn from previous failures and improve future interactions.
+It also serves as a pedagogical tool, enabling ARC users to learn from previous failures and improve future interactions.

 **The Curation Continuum: Intelligence as a Living Process**

-AI use is not a one-time transactionit is a recursive cycle of interpretation, refinement, and epistemic contextualization.
+AI use is not a one-time transaction it is a recursive cycle of interpretation, refinement, and epistemic contextualization.
 The ARC Protocol formalizes this reality through the Curation Continuum, a model informed by systems thinking, organizational learning, and iterative design.
-Within this framework, curation is not an afterthought; it is a sustained epistemic practice that safeguards human-AI collaboration from drift, distortion, and decontextualization.
+Within this framework, curation is not an afterthought but a sustained epistemic practice that safeguards human-AI collaboration from drift, distortion, and decontextualization.

-With the integration of Retrieval-Augmented Generation (RAG) and Tier-1 validation checkpoints, ARC evolves beyond a scholarly framework into a living epistemic infrastructurecapable of governing AI reasoning pipelines in applied contexts.
+With the integration of Retrieval-Augmented Generation (RAG) and Tier-1 validation checkpoints, ARC evolves beyond a scholarly framework into a living epistemic infrastructure capable of governing AI reasoning pipelines in applied contexts.
 Designed to be both rigorous and adaptable, the ARC Protocol supports domain-specific governance systems while remaining anchored in critical reasoning, source traceability, and contextual alignment.

 **Scholarly Foundations:**

 ARCs epistemic structure draws from multiple theoretical traditions.
-Nonaka and Takeuchis (1995) model of knowledge creation describes a continuous spiral between tacit and explicit understandingan idea central to ARCs looped reasoning and user engagement structure.
+Nonaka and Takeuchis (1995) model of knowledge creation describes a continuous spiral between tacit and explicit understanding, an idea central to ARCs looped reasoning and user engagement structure.
 Bawden and Robinson (2020) emphasize that effective digital knowledge work depends on sustained, intentional curation, directly aligning with ARCs Curation Continuum.
 Snowdens (2007) Cynefin Framework reinforces the need for iterative, context-sensitive sensemaking within complex systems, mirroring ARCs emphasis on role framing, domain fit, and adaptive interpretation.

 ARC is not a filter applied after the fact.
-It is a recursive engagement systema way to ensure that decisions evolve as context shifts, goals adapt, and new information emerges.
+It is a recursive engagement system a way to ensure that decisions evolve as context shifts, goals adapt, and new information emerges.

 The Curation Continuum reinforces three essential truths: